code-with-amitk/Code-examples/Languages/programming_lang/c++/Keywords/Explicit/README.md

 ## explicit keyword
+- **What is Implicit conversion?**
-- **Implicit conversion?** Compiler converts data-type to class object which is wrong.
+  - Compiler converts data-type to class object which is wrong.
   - Example-1: fun() takes object as argument but we passed int and compiler did conversion internally.
 This is done using default constructor(1).
 ```c++
 class A {